7cb15/Mobility-in-US-Cities/README.md

 ## Visualizations (NetworkX, local):

-- View of the Origin_Dest data in the form of a network.
+- View of the Origin-Dest data in the form of a network.
 - Nodes represent centroids of PUMA level geometry.
 - Edge weights represent aggregated GPS pings.